yamahiro-offto/offto-sharetribe-flex-web/src/containers/TestPage/README.md

 ### SeachPage schema / SEO

-Schema is created inside `createSearchResultSchema` in _SearchPage.helpers.js_.
+Schema is created inside `createSearchResultSchema` in _TestPage.helpers.js_.
 It needs listings and address to make meaningful JSON-LD presentation for search engines.